 So where is this technology heading in the future?
 While isolation is one of the IEMs greatest features, it also has its downsides.
-Many performers experience a sense of isolation from the crowd and the band and don’t necessarily want to be so removed.
+Many performers feel overly isolated from the crowd and band, creating a disconnect during the performance.
 Recent innovations to compensate for this potential downside include 64 Audio’s apex™ modules.
 The apex™ modules are inserted into the IEMs and they allow for varying degrees of isolation.
-Because these modules can be interchanged according to isolation preference, users get to choose how much ambient noise the they want to experience.
+Because these modules can be interchanged according to isolation preference, users get to choose how much ambient noise they want to experience.
 Two modules are currently offered at at -20dB (apex™ m20) and -15dB (apex™ m15).
 These modules also relieve pneumatic pressure which helps to reduce the occlusion effect; a result of sealing the ear canal.

 Hearing preservation and sound quality are two other important benefits offered by apex™.
-Because they absorb some of the air pressure in the sealed ear canal, apex™ modules aid in the prevention of ear fatigue and long term damage caused by excessive movement of the ear drum.
-When pneumatic pressure in the sealed ear is absorbed, it allows for a clearer sound, providing a more natural listening experience.
+Because they absorb some of the air pressure in the sealed ear canal, apex™ modules aid in the prevention of ear fatigue and long term damage caused by excessive movement of the eardrum.
+This absorption of pneumatic pressure also results in a clearer sound and a more natural listening experience.

 But, because we are always evolving with the times, we are adding to our approach by improving resolution.
-This is where we welcome the The tia™.
+This is where we welcome tia™.
 The tia™ driver is an open balanced armature speaker which produces sound with a direct-radiating, fully unobstructed diaphragm.
 This eliminates excessive vibrations and resonances found in conventional closed balanced armature driver designs.
 The single-bore design also facilitates the elimination of unwanted resonance.
-With such a short distance to travel through a specially crafted single bore, the tia™ has a remarkable high-frequency extension and smoothness.
+With a short distance to travel through the specially crafted single bore, tia™ has a remarkable high-frequency extension and smoothness.